drachtio/drachtio-server/README.md

 ```
 git clone https://github.com/davehorton/drachtio-server.git
+git submodule init
+git submodule update
 cd drachtio-server
-autoreconf -fvi && mkdir build && cd build && ../configure && make
+autoreconf -fvi
+mkdir build
+cd build
+../configure
+make
 sudo make install
 ```

 > Note: All third-party dependencies can be found under $(srcdir)/deps.
 These include the jansson JSON parsing library, the sofia sip stack, and the boost C++ libraries.
+The sofia sip library is a [submodule](https://github.com/davehorton/sofia-sip).

+## Platform support and dependencies

+drachtio-server has undergone at least some level of testing on the following platforms:
+* Centos 6.x
+* Ubuntu
+* Fedora 20
+* Linux Mint
+* Mac OSX (10.9.2)

+The following libraries are required to build:
+* gcc and c++ compilers
+* libssl-dev
+* libtool
+* autoconf
+* automake

 ## Installing

 The output of the build process is an executable named 'drachtio'.
-You can run `make install` to copy it into /usr/local/bin, or you can run it directly from the build directory.
+You can run `sudo make install` to copy it into /usr/local/bin, or you can run the executable directly from the build directory.
 If run with no command line parameters, it will look for a configuration file in /etc/drachtio.conf.xml; alternatively you can specify the config file location by starting the executable with the -f option (e.g. `./drachtio -f ../drachtio.conf.xml`).

 The server can be run as a daemon process by running with the --daemon command line parameter.